‘Bruadair’ is a Gaelic verb meaning ‘to dream’ or ‘to vision’.

 Ethics and Ideology

 We believe in fairness and equality, common ownership and the freedom to choose.
 We work with transparency and integrity with the aim of being as non-exploitative as possible.
-We are egalitarian!

 We want to provide mutual support for each other in a way that is open source and without borders.
 We are activists because we’re aiming to provide a more holistic, cooperative, mindful and safe society for ourselves and to show that there is a better way of doing things.